Skip to content

 3. What is the typical weekly rent in Bonshaw?

 The median weekly rent in Bonshaw is $420/wk, based on the current market rent dataset.
-The current rent signal is rent context available.
+The current rent signal is rent-led investor candidate.

 4. What does the rent signal say about Bonshaw?

-Rent context available: Bonshaw has usable rent context.
+Rent-led investor candidate: Gross rent yield screens at about 4.2%.
 Use this as a suburb screening signal before comparing candidates or modelling a purchase; the matching rent ranking can provide broader market context.

 5. Is Bonshaw a good investment?